The Value of Investors Being in a Deliberative Mindset When Reading News Later Revealed to be Fake

-Keywords: fake news; deliberative mindset; continued influence effect; investor judgments
+Keywords: fake news; information intermediaries; deliberative mindset; continued influence effect; investor judgments

 JEL Classification: G11, M40, M41, C91, D83

 Suggested Citation: Suggested Citation